RetroAchievements/docs/docs/developer-docs/devquests.md

 2. Must be full sets or a major/significant revision.
 3. Sega CD and Sega 32X games are not eligible.
 4. No prototypes or hacks.
-5. Collaborationss are allowed so long as the work is visibly split.
+5. Collaborations are allowed so long as the work is visibly split.

 ### 012 [Hacker's Habit](https://retroachievements.org/game/672)